Helping VA Ensure Access and Quality of Care for the Nation’s Veterans

 Challenge

-Providing appropriate and consistent access to VHA care has gotten more challenging as demand for care has increased and VHA’s access issues have become highly publicized.
-Several reports by the U.S. Government Accountability Office (GAO), the VA Office of the Inspector General (OIG) and Independent Assessments have documented opportunities to improve VA’s scheduling processes and systems.
-Congress passed the VA Access, Choice and Accountability Act of 2014 (Public Law 113-146, Choice Act) to address the high demand and VA’s access challenges.
-More recent activity in the Choice Act continues to support Veterans getting timely and coordinated care both at VHA and in the community.
-Coordinating access with IVC, other program offices and VA Medical Centers (VAMCs) poses even greater challenges.
+Access to VHA care has grown more complex as demand has risen and access issues have received national attention.
+Reports from the U.S. Government Accountability Office (GAO), the VA Office of the Inspector General (OIG) and other assessments have identified areas for improvement in VA’s scheduling systems and processes.
+The VA Access, Choice and Accountability Act of 2014 (Choice Act) was passed to support more timely, coordinated care at both VA and community facilities.
+Coordinating access with IVC, other VA program offices and medical centers presents additional challenges.

 Solutions